-Breastfeeding during pregnancy is something more and more women are doing.
-It is not easy for them, as they are likely to receive comments and opinions regarding the risk of breastfeeding while they are pregnant.
-None of this is true and when all goes well, there is no reason to stop breastfeeding.
+Breastfeeding during pregnancy is becoming more and more common.
+It is not easy for mothers, as they are likely to receive uninformed comments and opinions regarding the risk of breastfeeding while they are pregnant.
+None of this is true, and when everything goes well in the pregnancy, there is no reason to stop breastfeeding.

 But what if something goes wrong?
-Today we want to see the other side of the coin and talk about the cases in which giving up breastfeeding is the most appropriate option.
+Today, we want to see the other side of it and talk about the cases in which giving up breastfeeding is the most appropriate option.

-So-called “breastfeeding agitation” may occur during breastfeeding a very strong feeling of rejection towards the older son when he breastfeeds.
+So-called breastfeeding aversion (agitation) may occur during breastfeeding, a very strong feeling of rejection towards the older son when he breastfeeds.
 This feeling can be very intense and can lead to the need to wean immediately.

 In pregnancy, estrogen and progesterone levels are very high, which makes the nipple very sensitive.
-Many mothers feel a very intense pain when the baby suckles and, although the pain tends to decrease as the pregnancy progresses, this leads them to wean because of pain.
+Many mothers feel very intense pain when the baby suckles, and although the pain tends to decrease as the pregnancy progresses, this leads them to wean because of pain.

 During pregnancy, the fibers of the uterus that respond to oxytocin stimulation are disconnected and do not feel contractions.
-However, in certain abnormal circumstances, breastfeeding the baby (and also the orgasms) cause painful and active contractions.
-In these cases, when the mother feels the pain of the contractions, it is advisable to wean.
-It is also the time when you are recommended / forbidden to have sex.
+However, in certain abnormal circumstances, breastfeeding the baby (and also orgasms) can cause painful and active contractions.
+In these cases, when the mother feels the pain of contractions, weaning is advisable.
+This is also when you are recommended and advised against having sex.

 In the same way, in the following situations we will also recommend weaning or reducing/limiting the number of feedings: